Sacha Inchi

 Modern western diets are lacking many of these nutrients above that play a crucial role in keeping the body healthy.

-New research that has been conducted states that over 68% of US adults are not meeting the recommended omega 3 intake in their daily diet.
-Worldwide, over 1 billion people are protein deficient.
+New research that has been conducted states that over 77% of US adults are not meeting the recommended Omega-3 intake in their daily diet (GOED, 2015.)
+Worldwide, over 1 billion people are protein deficient (FAO, 07/2020.)

 Experts recognize that Sacha Inchi could be part of the solution to these two problems.